ng-Classic/ng-classic/aio/content/start/index.md

     </div>

-In editing the template, you have explored some of the most popular features of Angular Classictemplates.
+In editing the template, you have explored some of the most popular features of Angular Classic templates.
 For more information, see [Introduction to components and templates](guide/architecture-components#template-syntax "Template Syntax").

 <a id="passing-data-in"></a>